jmbannon/ytdl-sub/docs/presets.rst

 Max 1080p
 ^^^^^^^^^^^^^^^^^^

-Add the following preset to download the best available (but not greater then 1080P video) and audio quality The output container MP4:
+Add the following preset to download the best available audio and video quality, with the video not greater than 1080p, and remux it into an MP4 container:

 * ``max_1080p``